Manik-Kapil/GoodPulse-EComRetentionFiasco/README.md

 ![Segment Distribution](https://github.com/Manik-Kapil/GoodPulse-EComRetentionFiasco/blob/2b0a8fb7e4632029391ba39e1f52d865bbae4f96/Segment%20Distribution.png)

 The landscape is overwhelmingly one-time buyers at various lifecycle stages.
-The **6,300 Dormant High Value one-time buyers** are a critical win-back target — they have demonstrated purchase intent and high spend capacity, they just haven't come back.
+The **6,300 Dormant High Value one-time buyers** are a critical win-back target; they have demonstrated purchase intent and high spend capacity, they just haven't come back.
 The **593 Active High Value Regular customers** are the platform's most valuable recurring buyers and should be treated as a VIP tier.

 ---